netbootxyz/netboot.xyz-custom/README.md

 ### EXPERIMENTAL

 Fork me!
 This repo will allow you to create custom menus within netboot.xyz.
-It works by using your github user name that you input and chaining to this url:
+It works by using your github user name that you input and chains to this url:

     https://raw.githubusercontent.com/${github_user}/netboot.xyz-custom/master/custom.ipxe